alvisxp/AWS-MLS/Modeling.md

 		- missing values
 		- outliers
 		- duplicates
-	- share models & datasetse with SageMaker Studio
+	- share models & datasets with SageMaker Studio
 	- Can run within a VPC
 	- pricing is $1.90/hr plus a charge based on number of training cells in a model
 - SageMaker Training Compiler